owlbarn/tutorial/book/utilities/README.md

 ```

 The attribution here is generic so that you can define your own graph where each node contains an integer, a string, or any data type you define.
-This make the graph module extremely flexible.
+This makes the graph module extremely flexible.

 Graph module provides a rich set of APIs.
 First, you can build a Graph using these methods: